nowsecure/owasp-password-strength-test/README.md

     ],
     failedTests         : [ 0, 4, 5, 6 ],
     passedTests         : [ 1, 2, 3 ],
+    requiredTestErrors  : [
+      'The password must be at least 10 characters long.', ],
+    optionalTestErrors  : [
+      'The password must contain at least one uppercase letter.', 'The password must contain at least one number.', 'The password must contain at least one special character.'
+    ],
     isPassphrase        : false,
     strong              : false,
     optionalTestsPassed : 1